dotnet/docs-maui/docs/platform-integration/native-embedding.md

 # Native embedding

-Typically, a .NET Multi-platform App UI (.NET MAUI) app includes pages that contains layouts, such as <xref:Microsoft.Maui.Controls.Grid>, and layouts that contain view, such as <xref:Microsoft.Maui.Controls.Button>.
+Typically, a .NET Multi-platform App UI (.NET MAUI) app includes pages that contains layouts, such as <xref:Microsoft.Maui.Controls.Grid>, and layouts that contain views, such as <xref:Microsoft.Maui.Controls.Button>.
 Pages, layout, and views, all derive from <xref:Microsoft.Maui.Controls.Element>.
 Native embedding enables any .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> to be consumed in .NET for iOS, .NET for Android, and WinUI native apps.

-The process for consuming a .NET MAUI control in a native project is as follows:
+The process for consuming a .NET MAUI control in a native app is as follows:

-1. Add `<UseMaui>true</UseMaui>` to the native project.
+1. Enable .NET MAUI support by adding `<UseMaui>true</UseMaui>` to the native app's project file.
-1. Call the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method.
+1. Initialize .NET MAUI by calling the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method.
-1. Add your .NET MAUI code, such as a <xref:Microsoft.Maui.Controls.ContentPage>, and any dependencies, to the native project.
+1. Add your .NET MAUI code, such as a page's, and any dependencies, to the native project.
-1. Construct an instance of the .NET MAUI control and convert it to the appropriate native type with one of the following extension methods: `ToUIViewController` or `ToPlatform` on iOS, or `ToPlatform` on Android or WinUI.
+1. Create an instance of the .NET MAUI control and convert it to the appropriate native type with the `ToPlatform` extension method.

 > [!NOTE]
 > When using native embedding, .NET MAUI's data binding engine still works.
 However, page navigation must be performed using the native navigation API.

 ## Enable .NET MAUI support

-To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET for iOS, .NET for Android, or WinUI app, you must first enable .NET MAUI support in the app's project file.
+To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET for iOS, .NET for Android, or WinUI app, you must first enable .NET MAUI support in the native app's project file.
 This can be accomplished by adding `<UseMaui>true</UseMaui>` to the first `<PropertyGroup>` node in the *.csproj*:

 ```xml
 <PropertyGroup>